The Ultimate Journey Itinerary

 Drive: A multi-passenger shuttle system is the only motorized transportation allowed in the main canyon during the peak summer season, and includes a "town loop" that stops in the town of Springdale at the park's south entrance.
 Visitors can use private vehicles to tour the park on S.R.
 9, but over-sized vehicles are subject to restrictions and a fee charged for escort through a mountain tunnel.

 Canyoneering: Zion National Park has become a favorite in this exciting sport.
-Dozens of canyons offer route finding, rappelling, swimming and hike challenges for beginners and to advanced.
+Dozens of canyons offer route finding, rappelling, swimming and hike challenges from beginners to advanced.
 Permit required.

 Camping: All three campgrounds are popular, so make your reservations early.
 There are also several campgrounds a short drive outside the park.